-At Bishop Law Offices, P.C., we draft prenuptial (premarital) and postnuptial (post-marital) agreements that help protect and define peoples’ income and property interests before, during and after marriage.
+At Bishop, Del Vecchio & Beeks Law Office, P.C., we draft prenuptial (premarital) and postnuptial (post-marital) agreements that help protect and define peoples’ income and property interests before, during and after marriage.
 Our firm also drafts co-habitation and domestic partnership agreements for those partners who are not married but desire to define their property and other legal rights and obligations.
 To learn more about what roles these important agreements can play, contact a Phoenix prenuptial agreement attorney at one of our offices in Phoenix or Tempe, Arizona.

 Summary of Contents:

 - What are prenuptial agreements?